harryjackson/cool/README.md

 always a bad thing.

 Or we offload that to the compiler and it only loads what's needed.
-This would be difficult to implement if we allow first class functions ie tracking what has and has not been loaded is hard.
+This would be difficult to implement if we allow first class functions to be passed around as variable  then tracking what has and has not been loaded is hard.

 4. Should we use "link" and "use" ie we can "link" to a library and "use" its exported functions.